-The deadline to apply is January 16 for funding beginning July 1.
 Unless otherwise indicated in program-specific guidelines, all SCAC deadlines are postmarked deadlines or electronic submission deadlines, meaning that applications must be postmarked or electronically submitted no later than the stated date by midnight, or, when the deadline occurs on a weekend or holiday, no later than the next business day.
-When you submit your application, you will receive confirmation acknowledging that it was received.

 In accordance with federal government policy, the S.C.
 Arts Commission requires all organizations to include a valid DUNS number as part of their grant applications.
 Applications will not be accepted from organizations that do not have a DUNS number.

 For projects meant to be implemented during summer (May 1 - June 30) contact Arts Education Director Ashley Kerns Brown.